 The different types of haemorrhoids

-The exact nature and type of haemorrhoid that you may be suffering with can only be determined after undergoing a proper examination by a medical professional.
+The exact nature and type of haemorrhoid / piles that you may be suffering from can only be determined after undergoing a proper examination by a medical professional.

-To help you understand a little more about the different haemorrhoid types and how they may affect your life, we’ve put together a few pages that hopefully shed some light on what to look out for.
+To help you understand a little more about the different types of haemorrhoids and how they may affect your life, we’ve put together a few pages that hopefully shed some light on what to look out for.

 Piles are one of the most embarrassing subjects to talk about, so the better informed you are, the better able you are to seek help and take steps towards eradicating them.

 External haemorrhoids are different from internal haemorrhoids in two important ways: the first and most obvious difference is where they are located – external haemorrhoids, as the name suggests, are on the outside of your anus.
 Internal haemorrhoids are on the inside.Learn More

 Accurately diagnosing haemorrhoids is difficult, even for medical practitioners.
 This is especially true of sentinel piles, because they are in fact not haemorrhoids at all.
 A sentinel pile is also known as a sentinel anal skin tag or rectal skin tag, and, for the more medically minded, may also be called a hypertrophied papilla or fibro-epithelial polyp.Learn More